The Lancet Neurology MAY 15, 2017

 Setting

-Outcome Change in the ALS Functional Rating Scale-Revised (ALSFRS-R) total score from baseline to the end of the 24-week treatment period.
+Outcome Change in the Revised ALS Functional Rating Scale (ALSFRS-R) score from baseline to 24 weeks.

 Study Limitations